 In references, cite the full address including Internet protocol (http://, ftp://, etc.).
 Use a solidus at the end of a subdirectory.

 In text, an http:// Internet protocol is usually not necessary because most addresses will refer to web addresses.
 An ftp:// or other Internet protocol is necessary.
-On MLANET, the Internet protocol should be included in codes for linked pages.
+On MLANET, the Internet protocol is included in codes for linked pages.

 When a web address needs a line break in print, hyphens and periods should be transferred to the second line to indicate that they are part of the address and not punctuation that has been inserted by the production software.